tonsser/heroku-buildpack-rust/README.md

+## Notice

+This buildpack was designed to only work the Tonsser API so don't expect it to work with your project.
+However you're welcome to look at the change we've made to make it work with Helix.

+---

 This is a Heroku buildpack for Rust with support for [cargo][] and [rustup][], which seems to be the future of Rust deployment as of the fall of 2016.
 Features include: